Intel Gaudi PyTorch Python API (habana_frameworks.torch)

 hpex/optimizers

 hpex/optimizers contains Python interfaces to Gaudi implementation for some of the common optimizers used in DL models.
 Usage of Gaudi implementation can provide better performance (compared to corresponding optimizer implementations available in torch).
-Refer to Custom Optimizers for further details.
+Refer to Fused Optimizers for further details.

 hpex/experimental/transformer_engine